andrew/ultimate-awesome/README.md

 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
 - [awesome-table-structure-recognition](https://github.com/MathamPollard/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
 Including models, papers, datasets and codes.
 Continuously updating.
 - [Awesome-Caffe](https://github.com/MichaelXin/Awesome-Caffe) - Awesome Caffe.
-- [awesome-foundations-of-DeFi](https://github.com/Mikerah/awesome-foundations-of-DeFi) - An Awesome List for resources on the foundations of Decentralized Finance (DeFi).
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
-- [awesome-adhd](https://github.com/mrseth01/awesome-adhd) - Awesome Resources for ADHD.
 - [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
 - [awesome-scs](https://github.com/SJTU-SCS/awesome-scs) - 上海交通大学网安学院本科编程作业参考.
 - [Awesome-All-In-One-Image-Restoration](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration) - This is a summary of research on All-In-One Image/Video Restoration.
 There may be omissions.
 If anything is missing please get in touch with us.
 Our emails: liboyun.gm@gmail.com; gouyuanbiao@gmail.com; haiyuzhao.gm@gmail.com; wangwenxin.gm@gmail.com.